 Veterinarian Disposal of Pet Remains

 Most veterinarians are equipped to dispose of pet remains.
 While this is a convenient option, many people find that the practice can make saying good-bye abrupt, which can inhibit healing from grief.
-Often just the process of making plans for pet burial and cremation can start the healing process.
+Often just the process of making plans for pet cremation or burial can start the healing process.
 When your vet takes care of disposal you are not involved with any of the details.

 Donating Your Pet’s Body to Science